bostoro/Password-Generator/README.md

 # Password Manager - Generate & Check passwords (Console)

 **Problem**
-Users need a safe, local way to create and manage passwords.
+Memorizing and generating new passwords can be annoying.
+Users tend to repeat rather than randomize.
+Also, there is no feedback on whether the password is good or bad.
+This is why users need a safe, local way to create and manage passwords.
 The tool should list available commands, let users customize password generation, keep records with usernames and platforms, and provide strength feedback — all without relying on external services.

 **Scenario**
-The password generator solves the part of the problem where the user is dependant on third party password generators.
-The user is in need of localy generated passwords.
-Complementary to the existing gpassword manager a passworrd generator is needed.
+The password generator solves part of the problem where the user is dependent on third party password generators.
+The user needs locally generated passwords.
+Complementary to the existing password manager a password generator is needed.

 **User stories:**
 1. As a user, I want to see the lsit of commands to see what the app is capable of.
 2. As a user, I want to select generation options of the password.
-3. As a user, I want view the records of generated passwords along with their associated usernames and platforms.
+3. As a user, I want to view the records of generated passwords along with their associated usernames and platforms.
 4. As a user, I want to get feedback on the passwords strength.

 **Use cases:**